What Does the Bible Say About Forgiving Someone Who Isn’t Sorry?

 From God’s perspective, forgiveness isn’t merely a response to an apology.
 It’s a reflection of His love and mercy, freely given to all.
 The Bible suggests that holding onto resentment and anger can harm us spiritually.
 The act of forgiving, even when it feels undeserved, aligns us more closely with God’s nature.
 While it’s not easy, and while society might not always understand, the Bible’s message remains: It is allowed, and even encouraged, to forgive unconditionally.

-See also What Does the Bible Say About Baptism?
+See also What Does the Bible Say About Unity?

 Bible Verses About Forgiving Someone Who Isn’t Sorry